 Medical doctors usually begin their education by completing 4 years

-college or university.
+of college and getting a bachelor's degree.
 They then attend 4 or more years of medical school.

 During medical school, students take classes in the cause, treatment, and

 prevention of diseases.
-Medical students learn how to assess a patient for a
+They learn how to assess a patient for a

 medical doctor (MD) or osteopathic doctor (DO).